wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/documentation.rst

   If you have any kind of question or problems, just open an issue `on github <https://github.com/wemake-services/wemake-django-template/issues>`_
 - ``pages/project`` contains everything related to the project itself.
-  Usage examples, auto-generated documentation form your source code, configuration, business and project goals
+  Usage examples, an auto-generated documentation from your source code, configuration, business, and project goals
-- ``documents`` contains different non-sphinx documents like ``doc`` files, spread-sheets, and mockups
+- ``documents`` contains different non-sphinx documents like ``doc`` files, spreadsheets, and mockups

 Please, do not mix it up.